 |Since getting home, I've missed the vista that greeted me every morning - a great view of the South Downs.|

-I'm gradually acclimatising to life back in the North after a week in the glorious West Sussex countryside.
+I'm gradually acclimatising to life back home after a week in the glorious West Sussex countryside.
 I was there to teach my bi-annual, three-day airbrushing classes at The Airbrush Co. in Lancing and, by way of a change, I eschewed my regular 'digs' in Worthing for a week out in the countryside near Steyning.
 With a few days to myself, I managed to get out onto the Downs to enjoy the beautiful scenery.
 Despite being only 40-odd miles from London, there was barely a soul around, which was a welcome change from my own local countryside.